ocastilloreyes/petgem/doc/source/Tutorial.rst

 -------------
 The use of PETGEM can be summarized in three steps: pre-processing, modelling and post-processing.
-The pre-processing and modelling phases requires parameter files where the physical conditions of the 3D CSEM model are defined.
+The pre-processing and modelling phases requires parameter files where the physical conditions of the 3D CSEM/MT model are defined.
 In the ``params.yaml`` the 3D CSEM survey is described using several keywords that allow one to define the main physical parameters and necessary file locations.
 In sake of simplicity and in order to avoid a specific parser, the